 Unfortunately, there is even less research about the effects of CBD oil than there is on smoking marijuana while breastfeeding.
 It binds with fat, much like THC, but in such a way that measuring its amounts in breast milk has shown to be very difficult.
 While sometimes administered to young children to combat seizures, there are no studies clearly demonstrating whether CBD oil exposure is safer or not than THC exposure in breastfeeding babies.19CBD Oil and Breast Feeding

 Whenever you are unsure about the safety of a medication or substance while breastfeeding, a great resource is talking to a lactation consultant: experts on all things breast milk!
 Your local hospital, breastfeeding support group, or a local organization like a La Leche League chapter are all great ways to connect with one.

 Wrapping it up

-There is no denying that marijuana impacts the human body and that many of its impacts for adults are quite positive.
-Unfortunately, there is evidence that suggests the opposite to be true for babies who are exposed to the drug.
+There’s no denying that marijuana impacts the human body and that many of its effects on adults can be positive.
+Unfortunately, there is evidence that suggests the opposite is true for babies exposed to the drug.

-It is clear that there needs to be more research conducted on the matter but, until there is, we recommend following the advice of leading scientific experts and doctors.
-It is difficult to advise taking a chance on something that could impact your child’s motor skills and brain development or possibly put you on the radar of child services.
+It is clear there needs to be more research conducted on the matter but, until then, we recommend following the advice of leading scientific experts and doctors.
+It is difficult to advise taking a chance on something that could impact your child’s motor skills and brain development, what to speak of putting you on the radar of child services.